 Cupcakes

-250g butter - at room temperature
+250g butter - at room temperature250g caster sugar

 250g self raising flour